Alan Aldridge: Career

 Aldridge first worked as an illustrator at The Sunday Times Magazine.
 After doing some freelance book covers for Penguin Books, he was hired in March 1965 by Penguin's chief editor Tony Godwin to become the art director of Penguin.
 Over the next two years as art director, he especially focused on science fiction book covers and introduced his style which resonated with the mood of the time.
 In 1968 he moved to his own graphic-design firm, INK, which became closely involved with graphic images for the Beatles and Apple Corps.

 During the 1960s and 1970s, he was responsible for a great many album covers, and helped create the graphic style of that era.
 He designed a series of science fiction book covers for Penguin Books.
 He made a big impression with his illustrations for the book The Beatles Illustrated Lyrics.
 He also provided illustrations for The Penguin Book of Comics, a history of British and American comic art.
 His work was characterised by a flowing, cartoony style and soft airbrushing – very much in step with the psychedelic styles of the times.
 His work includes the 1971 anti-war poster entitled A great place for hamburgers but who'd want to live there!

-In the theatre, in February 1969 he designed the graphics for the controversial Jane Arden play Vagina Rex and the Gas Oven at the London Arts Laboratory, Drury Lane.
+In February 1969, Aldridge designed the graphics for the controversial Jane Arden play Vagina Rex and the Gas Oven at the London Arts Laboratory, Drury Lane.

-He is possibly best known, however, for the picture book The Butterfly Ball and the Grasshopper Feast (1973), a series of illustrations of anthropomorphic insects and other creatures, which he created in collaboration with Harry Willock.
+Aldridge is possibly best known for the picture book The Butterfly Ball and the Grasshopper Feast (1973), a series of illustrations of anthropomorphic insects and other creatures, which he created in collaboration with Harry Willock.
 William Plomer wrote the accompanying verses.
 This was based on William Roscoe's poem of the same name, but was inspired when Aldridge read that John Tenniel had told Lewis Carroll it was impossible to draw a wasp in a wig.

-Aldridge also created the artwork for Captain Fantastic and the Brown Dirt Cowboy by Elton John in 1975.
-In 1977 he created an advertisement illustration for the Dutch beer brand Heineken.
-He was also the creator of the Hard Rock Café logo.
+Aldridge created the artwork for Elton John's 1975 album Captain Fantastic and the Brown Dirt Cowboy.
+In 1977, he created an advertisement illustration for the Dutch beer brand Heineken.
+He was the creator of the Hard Rock Café logo.